InfoXMax/PythonHTTPServer/README.md

 ## Download Compiled Version
 To download the compiled `.exe` version, visit the [Releases](https://github.com/yourusername/MyLocalHTTPServer/releases) page.

+The `.exe` version was compiled using `py2exe`.
+No additional dependencies are required.

 ## License
 This project is licensed under the MIT License.